-The EES should assess the environmental effects6 of all components and stages of the project.
+The EES should assess the environmental effects of all components and stages of the project.
 The assessment should include:

-- the likelihood of adverse effects and associated uncertainty of available predictions or estimates; - the potential effects on individual environmental assets magnitude, extent and duration of change in the values of each asset - having regard to intended avoidance and mitigation measures and (if different) both maximum operational capacity and intended operational rates; - further management measures that are proposed where avoidance and mitigation measures do not adequately address effects on environmental assets, including specific details of how the measures address policy; - risk ratings of unintended but foreseeable events such as spills or other mishaps that could result from construction or operation of the project; - the residual effects, including on MNES, that are likely to occur after all proposed measures to avoid and mitigate environmental effects are implemented; - potential cumulative impacts arising in conjunction with the impacts of other projects or actions that may affect the same environmental asset or assets; - the proposed approach to managing and monitoring environmental performance, including contingency planning; and - an analysis of the acceptability of impacts on all MNES.
+- the likelihood of adverse effects and associated uncertainty of available predictions or estimates; - the potential effects on individual environmental assets magnitude, extent and duration of change in the values of each asset - having regard to intended avoidance and mitigation measures and (if different) both maximum operational capacity and intended operational rates; - further management measures that are proposed where avoidance and mitigation measures do not adequately address effects on environmental assets, including specific details of how the measures address relevant policies; - risk ratings of unintended but foreseeable events such as spills or other mishaps that could result from construction or operation of the project; - the likely residual effects that are likely to occur after all proposed measures to avoid and mitigate environmental effects are implemented; and - potential cumulative impacts (arising in conjunction with the impacts of other projects or actions that may affect the same environmental asset or assets.